cozy/cozy-stack/docs/jobs.md

 ### Launcher rate limitation

-Every launcher has a rate limitation policy to prevent launchers from spawning too many jobs at the same time.
+Every trigger has a rate limitation policy to prevent triggers from spawning too many jobs at the same time.
 The specific rules are not yet decided, but they should work along these two properties:

 #### Parallel limitations

-Each launcher will have a limited number of workers it is allowed to queue in parallel.
+Each trigger will have a limited number of workers it is allowed to queue in parallel.

 #### Back pressure

-Each launcher should have a backpressure policy to drop job spawning when not necessary.
+Each trigger should have a backpressure policy to drop job spawning when not necessary.
 For instance:

 * *throttling policy* (aka *debouncing*) to drop job actions given timings parameters. ie. a job scheduled after contact updates should only be triggered once after several contacts are updated in a given time lapse, or should be scheduled when the updates stopped for a given time
-* *side effect limitation* in the case of an `@event` launcher, a job doing an external API call should not be spawned if another one is already running for another close event
+* *side effect limitation* in the case of an `@event` trigger, a job doing an external API call should not be spawned if another one is already running for another close event
 * *full queue* when no worker is available, or the queue has too many elements, it can decide to drop the job action (given some informations)